Providing peaceful resolutions Paving paths to a fresh start

 Are You Eligible for Summary Dissolution?

 If you and your spouse are ending your marriage on amicable terms and can agree on how to handle property division, you may be eligible for summary dissolution.
 This is the fastest, most straightforward way to get divorced, but not all uncontested divorces qualify.
-To be eligible for the summary dissolution legal process, these conditions must be true:

-• Your marriage lasted less than five years
+• Your marriage lasted less than five years.

-• You do not own any real estate
+• You do not own any real estate.

-• You have no children together
+• You have no children together.

-• You have very little debt together
+• You have very little debt together.

-• You share very few assets
+• You share very few assets.

-• You agree on how to handle your marital property
+• You agree on how to handle your marital property.

-• Neither of you will request spousal support
+• Neither of you will request spousal support.

-If you meet these conditions, ask our Campbell divorce lawyers, about summary dissolution.
+If you meet these conditions, ask our Campbell divorce lawyers about summary dissolution.
 Since you won’t have to handle complicated family law issues like child custody or child support, the divorce process should be seamless and fast.
 You will still need to talk to local attorneys to ensure the divorce terms are fair to you, so call our law firm for legal assistance as you work toward ending your marriage.

-What Is the Difference Between Divorce and Legal Separation?
+What is the Difference Between Divorce and Legal Separation?

 As you look into the process for legally ending your marriage in San Jose, you might notice that divorce is not the only option.
 Legal separation is another way to leave your spouse, but it’s not quite the same as divorce.
 With this option, you remain legally married but live apart and begin separating major aspects of your life from your spouse.

-This means that much like a divorce, you need to fill out a separation agreement that specifies how you will split marital and separate property, who will get custody of the children, and who will pay child support or spousal support.
-Some of the reasons you might choose legal separation over divorce include the following:
+This means that, much like in a divorce, you need to fill out a separation agreement that specifies how you will split marital and separate property, who will have custody of the children, and who will pay child support or spousal support.

-• You want a break from your spouse to think about your marriage before officially ending it
+• You want a break from your spouse to think about your marriage before officially ending it.

-• You can’t afford to get divorced
+• You can’t afford to get divorced.

-• You need to stay married to keep using your spouse’s insurance or other benefits
+• You need to stay married to keep using your spouse’s insurance or other benefits.

-• Your religion or immigration status makes divorce difficult
+• Your religion or immigration status makes divorce difficult.

-• You don’t meet the California residency requirement for divorce
+• You don’t meet the California residency requirement for divorce.

 If you’re considering this legal option, note that you cannot marry someone else or enter a domestic partnership until you’re divorced.
 If you want to know if this legal process is right for you, contact a divorce lawyer who is experienced with family law issues.
 Whether you’re trying to escape domestic violence or want to end your marriage due to irreconcilable differences, the caring Campbell divorce attorneys at Hepner & Pagan, LLP are here to help.